top of page

 Just as studies on a global scale have the advantage of identifying global trends and stirring awareness at an international level, studies on a local scale are useful for increasing knowledge and have a great potential in influencing decisions, especially at a local planning level within administrations and NGOs.

-Thus, quantifying the presence of wild species in these areas, and relating this to the presence of farmed species, would be significant in order to both increase the limited knowledge that exists in these areas and to support the coexistence between wildlife and local communities.
+Quantifying the presence of wild species in these areas, and relating this to the presence of farmed species, is significant to both increase the limited knowledge that exists in these areas and to support the coexistence between wildlife and local communities.

 What's going on: